(C) Copyright 2022 Paul Mobbs; released under the Creative Commons BY-NC-SA license (Version 4 International).

 The basis of good accessibility is not ‘WCAG’ or ‘ARIA’.
 The basis of good accessibility is the semantics of HTML design; with a logical, linear flow within the main content of the page.

+Most accessibility tools use the semantics of page coding, introduced with HTML 5, to make decisions over how to interpret the content.
+Without that framework those systems cannot function as effectively.
 The ‘rules’ for the use of ARIA state, HTML 5 semantic tags are to be prioritised over the use of ARIA labels.
 Only when HTML 5 tags cannot convey the correct semantic information should ARIA tags be used.
 Therefore if the page if conventionally designed around semantic HTML, rather than traditional block design, most of the work is done.

 The most complex issues surrounding ‘WCAG’ and ‘ARIA’ are dynamic content.
 This is a far larger issues than just accessibility, and goes to the heart of the current issues surrounding the growing ecological impact of digital networks.
 Likewise the role of this dynamic content in web analytics and ‘surveillance capitalism’.

+Most of that complexity can be dealt with using one strategic design decision: Generating static web content instead of relying on in-browser scripting.
 Yes, content might still be sourced from databases, but most of the content displayed via the browser is a static, and therefore standardised and controllable set of data.
 The greater issue though is the growth in code widgets, creating dynamic content in the display.
 Drop-down menus, and their scripted complexity, being a major pitfall for content accessibility.